ahornsey/hello-world/README.md

 I am assuming that this will be the file that it updates - expecting visual-studio-branch

 This Edit was made online...

+When I change to the new branch what happens?